awfulwoman/infra/docs/README.md

 ## Dependencies

-Your Control Node (or "laptop" if you're a human) needs some CLI tools before you can do anything else:
+The Control Node (or "laptop" if you're a human) needs some CLI tools before anything else can happen.

+`brew install` ...
 - `ansible`
 - `kubectl`
 - `helm`
 - `flux`

-You'll need to install the dependecies used by Ansible:
+The dependencies for Ansible need to be pulled in:

 ```bash
 ansible-galaxy install -r meta/requirements.yaml